solomondaner/AutoRecommenderUpdate/README.md

 # AutoRecommenderUpdate
-### This function is written to automatically feature products in your current recommender model
+### I wrote the AutoRecommenderUpdate function so one can automatically feature products in their current product recommender.
+It is part of the marketing family of functions in the RemixAutoML package.